MohammedAjour/DPMS/README.md

 # debt-app
-Objectives
+### Objectives
-Who am I designing for?
+#### Who am I designing for?
-supermarket owners.
+* supermarket owners.
-Gender: male
+* Gender: male
-Education: can read and write, can use computer and smart phones.
+* Education: can read and write, can use computer and smart phones.

-What kinds of tasks and goals will your persona be accomplishing as he/she is using your website or app?
+#### What kinds of tasks and goals will your persona be accomplishing as he/she is using your website or app?

-Reduce the efforts of writing on papers and mone> Avoiding mistakes in manual recording>
+* Reduce the efforts of writing on papers and mone.
+* Avoiding mistakes in manual recording.
-Tracking employees activities/records who wrote this dept??)
+* Tracking employees activities/records who wrote this dept??
-Find a way to notify customers about special offers.
+* Find a way to notify customers about special offers.

-When will your persona be engaging with your product?
+#### When will your persona be engaging with your product?
-As long as the supermarket is opened.
+* As long as the supermarket is opened.

-Where will your persona be using what you are designing?
+#### Where will your persona be using what you are designing?

-In supermarkets of Palestine.
+* In supermarkets of Palestine.

-Why is your persona choosing to use what you’ve designed and what drives this behavior?
+#### Why is your persona choosing to use what you’ve designed and what drives this behavior?
-Because it is easy to use.
+* Because it is easy to use.
-affordable ( free ).
+* affordable ( free ).
-Reliable.
+* Reliable.
-Doesn’t require a knowledge about computer or accounting.
+* Doesn’t require a knowledge about computer or accounting.
-Specific for supermarkets’ owners and their customers.
+* Specific for supermarkets’ owners and their customers.

-How will they be using it?
+#### How will they be using it?
-Have a secure account to protect the data.
+* Have a secure account to protect the data.
-Can add new customers, delete customers, edit customers’ data and status.
+* Can add new customers, delete customers, edit customers’ data and status.
-Can add new debt for the customers and delete it when he payback.
+* Can add new debt for the customers and delete it when he payback.

- Hypotheses
+#### Hypotheses
-In a few bullet points- by building this app, what are you looking to prove?
-The supermarkets’ owner needs an application to help him in organizing the debts.
+* The supermarkets’ owner needs an application to help him in organizing the debts.
-The supermarkets’ owners wants to get red of the reading and writing in notebooks or papers.
+* The supermarkets’ owners wants to get red of the reading and writing in notebooks or papers.

-Secondary Research
+### Secondary Research

-After searching for similar applications we found the following:
+* After searching for similar applications we found the following:
-First : Al aseel Application:
+* **First : Al aseel Application:**
 The application is too complicated to use.
 The application needs accounting knowledge.
 The application is desktop versions.
 The application is not specific for managing debts.
 The application is expensive.
-Second: Other applications ( AO debt manager – debt tracker) All the applications are for personal use.
+* **Second: Other applications ( AO debt manager – debt tracker)** All the applications are for personal use.
 Does not provide reports.
 Not reliable.
 All applications are in English language.(Does not support Arabic).
 All applications are mobile versions.
-Third :
-برنامج لإدارة ديون زبائن المحلات التجارية
-Local version (not online)
+* **Third :**برنامج لإدارة ديون زبائن المحلات التجارية Local version (not online)
 Expensive.

-Persona
+### Persona
 Ahmed Abu Kamel, 26, Gaza.
 I am a supermarket owner, I stay in the supermarket from 6am to 4 pm.
 Ten I go home to have my dinner.
 After that I go to hangout with my frinds until 9pm.
 After that I go home to watch a movie until 12 am the go to bed.
 I hope to find away that helps me in my work in the supermarket and reduce workload specially in accounting and debt recording using papers.
 I hardly manage to keep my debt records, with mistakes and spending lots of time to write them down.